-In particular, all vessels are required to keep to the starboard side of the fairway when practicable.
-However, large commercial vessels can often only navigate in the centre of the fairway and smaller vessels must not impede their passage.
+In particular, all vessels are required to keep to the starboard side of the Outer and Inner Fairways when practicable.
+However, large commercial vessels can often only navigate in the centre of the fairways and smaller vessels must not impede their passage.

 Sound signals for manoeuvring may help to clarify your intentions.
 Do not overtake other vessels unless you can do so without exceeding the 6 knot speed limit and beware of passing too close; it may be safer to remain astern rather than sit abreast of another vessel whilst overtaking slowly.